insolar/docs/docs/source/test-swap.rst

    The migration process may take some time.

 #.
-Once the transaction is processed by the Ropsten test network, your test XNS coins will appear in the Insolar Wallet:
+Once the transaction is processed by the Ropsten test network, your test XNS coins will appear in Insolar Wallet:

    .. image:: imgs/mig-test/ins-tokens-hold.png
       :width: 300px